 Day 1: Haridwar – Govindghat

 On your arrival at Haridwar, meet our tour representative and get transferred to Govindghat.
 Overnight stay at Govindgaht.

-Today, from Govindghat you indulge in a 13 km trek to Ghangria, which takes 7 hours to complete.
-Night stay is scheduled at Ghangria.
+Today, from Govindghat, you indulge in a 13 km trek to Ghangria, which takes 7 hours to complete.
+A night stay is scheduled at Ghangria.

-Day 3: Ghangria - Valley of flowers – Ghangria
+Day 3: Ghangria - Valley of flowers – Ghangaria

-On the third day of your Valley of Flowers trek tour, continue your trek from Ghangria to Valley of Flowers.
-Enjoy the winsome scenic beauty and serenity of the place.
+On the third day of your Valley of Flowers trek tour, continue your trek from Ghangria to the Valley of Flowers.
+Enjoy the charming scenic beauty and serenity of the place.
 Now trek back to Ghangria.
 Overnight stay at Ghangria.

 Today, from Ghangria, you trek to the holy site of Hemkund.
 Offer sincere prayers and get the blessings of the almighty.
-Done with darshans and poojas, trek back to Ghangria.
-Home stay at Ghangria.
+Then, done with darshans and poojas, trek back to Ghangria.
+Homestay at Ghangria.